-- (165) To allow communication between smart devices that do not support the same communication protocols and/or between smart home devices and the cloud, a hub or a gateway34 might be necessary to facilitate interconnection and data exchanges. - (166) Moreover, some devices and sensors (e.g. smart bulbs) use non-IP based networks like Bluetooth, ZigBee or Z-Wave, for reasons such as limited battery capacity or to save on costs.
+- (172) To allow communication between smart home devices that do not support the same communication protocols and/or between smart home devices and the cloud, a hub or a gateway32 might be necessary to facilitate interconnection and data exchanges. - (173) Moreover, some devices and sensors (for example smart bulbs) use non-IP based networks like Bluetooth, the Connectivity Standards Alliance or Z-Wave, for reasons such as limited battery capacity or to save on costs.
 In some cases, developers need to support their devices and sensors with dedicated hubs or gateways that translate non-IP based protocols into a format that can be communicated through the internet.